kaiorosa1/100-days-of-code/log.md

 ### Day 26: February 21, 2019

 **Today's Progress**: I worked on The Technical Documentation Page primarily on the mobile version of it and I changed the style of the page in general.
-I spend a lot of time reading documentation and examples of code to do some things I had no idea how to start.
+I spend a lot of time reading documentation and examples of code to do some things I had no idea how to start.I've done and extra session just to finish it up.

 **Thoughts**: It's been fun working on theses projects but I feel like I should be doing more and that I'm not in the right pace to get where I want to be.
 I'll be working on the Technical Documentation page more and I'll be finishing today.
 I hopefully I'll start the next, and very last one, today.